bsc-life/ContextMirror2.0/README.md

 * Config.ini file: Adjust the parameters in the config.ini file to match your dataset and analysis needs.
 Remember tospecify your input file path.

 Open the config.ini file and modify the parameters as needed (e.g., file, tools and database paths, thresholds, ...).
 This pipeline runs locally, therefore, an appropiate BLAST+ database must be installed and formatted with taxonomic information.
-Here are some resources on how to build a custom databse with the BLAST+ suite.
+Here (https://www.ncbi.nlm.nih.gov/books/NBK569841/) are some resources on how to build a custom databse with the BLAST+ suite.
 Consider disk space requirements before installing everything, these databases can be sizable.
-For bacterial analysis, my advice would be to go with the Refseq Select, a complete yet modestly sized database.
+For bacterial analysis, my advice would be to go with the Refseq Select, a comprehensive yet modestly sized database.
 For your convenience, the build_refseq_select_db.sh script will build it automatically for you.

 You are good to go!